 Where: Walt Disney World, Orlando, FL

-The Wilderness Lodge is one of three premium hotels closest to the Magic Kingdom.
+Disney’s Wilderness Lodge is one of three premium hotels closest to the Magic Kingdom.
 We were able to see the fireworks from our room.
 The Lodge is not on the monorail; you travel to and the Magic Kingdom (and to the Contemporary Resort and Fort Wilderness camp ground if you like) by boat.
 You can also take a bus to those locations and other parts of the resort.
 The boat is fun and a unique way to arrive at the park.

 The Wilderness Lodge rooms are standard hotel rooms; though very nicely decorated ones.
 The lodge theme reaches into the rooms with Native-American-inspired prints, nature-scenes and wood details.
 All the rooms have refrigerators; some have bunk beds.

 The more upscale hotels at Disney World have more upscale dining.
 The casual Roaring Fork is handy for breakfast, mid-range Whispering Canyon has excellent southwestern food and a play area with Lincoln logs at the front.

 We didn’t eat at the upscale Artist Point, but did stop for a nice glass of wine one night at the Territory Lounge while Tiny Traveler slept in the stroller (at Disney World you can do that).

 The pool area has a hot tub, wading pool and water slides along with a picturesque waterfall.
 The pools are heated in the cool weather.
 At certain hours in the afternoon staff is onhand to play pool games with the kids; very handy for giving mom and dad an hour to decompress.

 There is a game room, playground, nature trail and bike rentals; and the hotel has evening activities like outdoor movies and campfires if you need to skip the fireworks one night.